rubyguides

 11. Hash#each

-Iterate over hash key-value pairs with each, each_pair, or each_with_object in Ruby.
+Iterate over hash key-value pairs with each, each_pair, or each_with_object in Ruby, depending on whether you want side effects or want to collect a new result.

 12. Hash#each_pair

-Iterate over hash key-value pairs with each_pair in Ruby, an alias for each.
+Iterate over hash key-value pairs with each_pair in Ruby, an alias for each that keeps pair-oriented iteration clear and readable.

 13. Hash#each_with_object